-Skyline Trail is a 1 mile loop trail located near Hamlin Twp, Michigan and is good for all skill levels.
-The trail is primarily used for hiking, walking, and cross country skiing and is best used from April until December.
+Skyline Trail is a 2 mile loop trail located near Hamlin Twp, Michigan and is good for all skill levels.
+The trail is primarily used for hiking and walking and is best used from April until December.

 Good walk with lots of stairs.
 Very nice views along the way.
 Plenty of benches to stop and rest if needed.
 I hiked this with my 3 year old and we didn't need to stop other than taking in some views and snapping a few pics.